 So he gets up and places a bill onto the chair.
-In the doorway he turns around and says: “You don’t do anything bad?“
+In the doorway he turns around and says: “You don’t do anything bad, do you?“

-I nod.
-He grins and slowly runs his hand up and down the bottleneck.
-I can see the muscles in his jaw moving, grinding air.
-He hands over the bag and scrubs his bulge.
-Then he rummages around in his pocket for quite some time.
+“Need a bag?“ He grins and slowly runs his hand up and down the bottleneck.
+I can see the muscles in his jaw moving.
+He scrubs his bulge and rummages around in his pocket for quite some time.
 I close my eyes until I hear a jingle.
-He holds the change in his palm in my direction, but I only take the bag and leave.
+He holds the change in his palm in my direction.
+I only take the bag and leave.

-“This is Marion“, my father says and points with his finger at her as if there was anyone else in the room.
+“This is Marion,“ my father says and points with his finger at her as if there were more people in the room.

-She pulls up a corner of her mouth, and eyeballs me again.
-“You remind me of my girl“, she says, “she’s about your age.“
+She eyeballs me again.
+“You remind me of my girl,“ she says, “she’s about your age.“

 I place the bag on the table.